OMORI-HZ/public-passwordlist/README.md

-this is a part of my passlist ive more than 100 text documents made of ```{universal from arund the world- numbers - alphabet and my own special passlist}``` ON SALE for only 100 USDT
+this is a part of my passlist ive more than 100 text documents made of ```{universal - numbers - alphabet and my own special passlist}``` ON SALE for only 30$ USDT

 I can sell this product to you wholesale and individually